 Environmental Survey: In a landscape full of environmental metrics and surveys, the RBA has created an Environmental Survey targeted to develop suppliers’ capacity to measure and report on simple environmental metrics.
 The Survey collects basic data on greenhouse gas emissions, energy use, water withdrawal, and waste generation, as well as qualitative data on their respective reduction targets and efforts.
 The survey questions are designed to align with major environmental reporting schemas, like the CDP and GHG Protocol, to build supplier familiarity and capacity.
 The RBA Environmental Survey, housed in RBA Online, allows suppliers to report to multiple RBA members through a single submission.

-Environmental Maturity Framework: This framework helps determine suppliers’ environmental maturity and capacity to meet increasingly stringent environmental performance standards, based on suppliers’ systems and governance, resiliency to disruption, and adaptive capacity.
-By identifying the capability of a supplier, the RBA is able to provide a tailored resource pathway that builds capacity for specific programmatic elements, instead of broad “one-size-fits-all” trainings.
-The Environmental Maturity Framework is still in development, but has undergone multiple pilots, and will be launched soon.
+Environmental Maturity Profile: This framework helps determine suppliers’ environmental maturity and capacity to meet increasingly complex environmental performance standards, based on suppliers’ systems and governance, resiliency to disruption, and adaptive capacity.
+By identifying the capability of a supplier, the RBA can help identify incremental and viable practices that can help companies and supply chains make meaningful environmental improvements.

 Environmental Resources and Trainings: The RBA provides several environmental trainings though the e-Learning Academy that focuses on developing environmental programs and meeting the Code of Conduct requirements.
 The RBA is also developing an Environmental Resource Framework which, when launched with the Environmental Maturity Framework, will create tailored resource pathways for suppliers based on their current capacity and programmatic needs.

-E-Waste Resources: The RBA has supported members’ efforts by providing insights into e-waste generation and providing an e-waste framework that fosters dialogue and development within their organizations.
+E-Waste and Circular Economy: The RBA has supported members’ efforts by providing insights into e-waste generation and providing an e-waste framework that fosters dialogue and development within their organizations.
 The RBA has also created an E-Waste Taskforce for members interested in creating greater efficiencies and assurance in e-waste recycling.
 The commitment of RBA’s members to creating safe and sustainable supply chains isn’t limited to sourcing and manufacturing.
 The RBA facilitates members’ efforts to adapt their business models and products to the circular economy by supporting integrated, international supply chains that further circular material use and protect human rights and the environment.
 Learn more here.